 To give you visibility over user search interface visit behavior on your website.
-The Coveo Platform provides pre-configured reports on key usage metrics and lets you build your own reports from an array of possible visual representations.
+Coveo provides pre-configured reports on key usage metrics and lets you build your own reports from an array of possible visual representations.
 These reports let you discover trends and issues with your Coveo-powered search implementation or with your content (see Review the Search Usage Trends From the Summary Dashboard and Find Search Implementation Successes and Issues With Metrics).

 To feed Coveo Machine Learning (Coveo ML) models with data.
 Coveo ML features and how to enable them are subjects of the forthcoming Get Started With Coveo Machine Learning in Sitecore section of your relevance journey.

 Sitecore Analytics Logging and Uses

 Sitecore too collects analytics and provides applications to report on its data.
 Though, by default, Coveo Usage Analytics events aren’t recorded in Sitecore analytics, Coveo for Sitecore provides a mechanism that lets you send a Sitecore-formatted duplicate of Coveo-powered search interface events to the Sitecore xDB reporting database.
 This is achieved by adding two renderings to the Coveo for Sitecore search interface:

 Coveo for Sitecore leverages Sitecore analytics primarily for personalization purposes, as you will see in the upcoming relevance documentation sections.

 Breakdown of the Content in This Section

 The content in this documentation section is divided based on the system (i.e., Coveo or Sitecore) in which analytics are recorded.

 The Coveo Usage Analytics Section

 The Add Custom Usage Analytics Metadata in Coveo for Sitecore article contains instructions on configuring the Coveo for Sitecore Analytics rendering to log custom metadata in search page events and on making this custom metadata appear in the Coveo Administration Console.
 The Log View Events article contains similar information, but with regards to the Coveo Page View Analytics rendering.

 The Sitecore Analytics Section